 Unprofitable placements and ill informed decisions can knock an agency's cash flow quite quickly, so regular reporting around this area can help improve financial management.
 Ensuring enough money is left within the business, plus separating available funds from those allocated to HMRC responsibilities for example, can also ensure this area remains a priority.
 Staff performance and their costs versus profitability should be reviewed routinely to maintain another level of control.

-Lastly, some people can simply give up too easily, recruitment can be costly and time consuming, but maintaining both determination and a drive to succeed can go a long way!
+Lastly, some people can simply give up, recruitment can be a frustrating business, but maintaining both determination and a drive to succeed can go a long way!

 Thinking about setting up your own recruitment agency?
 Would you like a rundown of the key things to consider?